jenniferkbriggs/jenniferkbriggs.github.io/content/projects/CAmodel.md

   image: /CAModel.png
 weight: 2
 ---
-Most current models of the cerebral hemodynamic system infer the bulk effect of vascular autoregulation but do not infer cerebral autoregulation mechanistically.
-At best, when applied for clinical decision support, these models provide an estimate of blood flow and the generalized state of the vasculature.
-In the worst case, our lab has shown that these models predict blood flow to be out of phase of the data, possibly causing hyper- or hypo-perfusion and damage to the patient if these models are used in clinical decision support.
-We have an extensive, multi-center data set of neurological ICU patients to execute this aim.

-We will develop a novel model of cerebral hemodynamics informed by the mechanisms driving cerebral autoregulation.
-Previous models perform well when tracking cerebral hemodynamics; however, they are highly non-identifiable or physiologically interpretable.

-In the new model, we include three parameters representing each autoregulation mechanism's state and two parameters representing the metabolic state of the cerebrum.
-We will integrate this model with data via data assimilation to infer the dynamic state of each mechanism in time.
-In the future, we hope to use this information to aid in clinical decision support.
+We have derived a novel model of cerebral hemodynamics that includes the action of mechanisms driving cerebral vascular tone regulation.
+We embedd this model into a data assimilation and neural ODE framework to estimate personalized hemodynamical models.
+Using these personalized models, we can forecast cerebral blood flow and estimate functionality of physiology underlying vascular regulation.

 ![Model response to functionality of metabolic reactivity](/CAModel_Met.png)